YehyaMn/API-Google-Cloud-BKUP/README.md

 Place the script on the target system (e.g., Windows 7).
 Set the directory containing the files (my folder: D:\BKUP) change this in the python script.
 Ensure a valid credentials.json is provided for authentication.
-Run the script to automatically find the latest file and upload it to Google Drive.
+Run the script to automatically using schtask.exe, it will find the latest file and upload it to Google Drive.

 **System Requirements**
 Python 3.x